US imposing sanctions over forced deportation, transfer of Ukraine children | Law-Order

 The U.S. State Department on Thursday imposed sanctions on 13 people and entities it said are reportedly connected to the forced deportation and transfer of Ukraine's children, as Washington ramps up pressure on Moscow over its invasion.
 The United States is also taking steps to impose visa restrictions on three Russia-installed purported authorities over their involvement in human rights abuses of Ukrainian minors, the State Department said in a statement.

+Moscow says its program of bringing children from Ukraine into Russian territory is to protect orphans and children abandoned in the conflict zone.
 Among those hit with sanctions on Thursday was Artek, which the State Department said is a Russian government-owned "'summer camp' located in Russia-occupied Crimea."
-The State Department said Artek has received Ukrainian children who are then placed in "'patriotic' re-education programs" and are prevented from returning to their families.
-Artek's director was also among those sanctioned on Thursday.

-Also targeted was the advisor to the governor of Belgorod, the commissioners for children's rights in the Kaluga and Rostov regions, and the chairman of the government of the Chechen Republic, among others.
-"The United States will not stand by as Russia carries out these war crimes and crimes against humanity," U.S. Ambassador to the U.N.
-Linda Thomas-Greenfield told a UN Security Council meeting on Ukraine on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)